robzhu/express-starter/README.md

 npm run dev
 ```

-Now, edit src/index.js (for example, change the string returnd from the default route), save, and refresh your browser to see your chages.
+Now, edit src/index.js (for example, change the string returned from the default route), save, and refresh your browser to see your chages.